Developer: Interlink Publisher: Asmik Release: 07/20/90 Genre: Action

 Altered Beat was not a good game, let’s get that out of the way right now.
-While many have fond memories of it I don’t think it’s a stretch to say it’s because it was the Genesis’ initial pack-in title.
-For many it was probably also the first 16-bit game they played.
+While many have fond memories of it I do not think it’s a stretch to say it is because it was the Genesis’ initial pack-in title.
+For many it was probably also their first 16-bit game.
 It might as well have been a revelation compared to the NES titles we were used to.
 But once you get over the graphics it was strictly average.
 So how would an 8-bit Famicom version fare?
 Surprisingly well actually.

-Once you get over the shock of seeing the Sega logo associated with an NES game you’ll find that this version of Altered Beast is far more ambitious than the arcade original.
-Since Altered Beast is an arcade game it was also structured like one and pretty short.
+Once you get over the shock of seeing the Sega logo on a NES game you will find that this version of Altered Beast is more ambitious than the arcade original.
+Since Altered Beast is an arcade game it was pretty short.
 The Famicom version adds a few more levels to make it a true console experience.
-That doesn’t mean it’s all great however.
+That does not mean it is all great however.
 Altered Beast for Famicom still suffers from the same flaws as the original which brings it down overall.
-That being said it is still interesting.
+It still remains interesting however.

-The real reason anyone tolerated the game was for its beast transformations and sadly their impact has been lessened.
-You don’t get the cool scene of the dude transforming, it just happens in unceremonious fashion.
-They look about as well as the Famicom can manage but I will say that the main selling point of the game is ruined by the system’s lack of power.
+The real reason anyone tolerates the game was for its beast transformations and sadly their impact has been lessened.
+You do not get the cool scene of the dude transforming, it just happens in unceremonious fashion.
+They look about as well as the Famicom can manage.
+But I will say the system’s lack of power ruins the game’s the main selling point.

 Ab was already a slightly difficult title but is made even more so by the dodgy hit detection.
-It’s all over the place.
-Since the sprites have been reduced in size the hit boxes are hard to line up.
+It is all over the place.
+Since the sprites are smaller the hit boxes are hard to line up.
 I have seen my fist and feet go completely through enemies with no effect.
 Meanwhile a punch that was widely off the mark somehow still registers.
 When it works in your favor its great I just wish it were more consistent.
 Because of the inconsistency you’ll take lots of cheap hits and miss out on the power-up orbs, forcing you to cycle through the level again.
-It’s a weird contrast since the levels are less populated but are no less frustrating.
+It is a weird contrast since the levels are less populated but are no less frustrating.

 Considering the differences in hardware the Famicom version of Altered Beast actually looks pretty good for what it is.
 The backgrounds have lost a significant amount of detail but still look similar.
 What took the biggest hit are the sprites.
-They have been reduced in size dramatically aside from the bosses.
+They are dramatically smaller aside from the bosses.
 This lessens the impact of the beast transformations which was the game’s biggest selling point.
-It isn’t all bad however.
+It is not all bad however.
 The new transformations and their accompanying stages all look great which makes me wonder how much better the game would have been if it were completely original.
 I will say this though; its far better than the pathetic Master System port Sega produced which was choppy, flickering barely playable mess that didn’t even have all of the arcade game’s content.
 Let that sink in.

 In Closing